 When I was a teen working as a lifeguard, I fell off the platform of a six-foot guard stand onto the concrete deck below.
 I didn’t break anything—just ended up with a severely bruised back and ego.
 But I was compensated by my employer for the treatment of my injuries, as well as pay for the days I needed for recovery.
 This was a compensable workplace injury, so my employer’s workers’ compensation insurance covered my treatment and lost wages.

-Workplace injuries don’t have to happen at the business location.
+Workplace injuries don’t have to happen at the business location to be compensable.
 Sometimes, an on-the-job injury occurs in a vehicle or other locations.
 This includes corporate outings, company events, and other activities hosted or sponsored by an employer, which may not necessarily occur on company-owned property.
 In general, as long as the employee is injured doing something that falls within the scope of her employment, the injury is covered.

 What Types of Workplace Injuries Are Covered by Workers’ Comp?

-Each state has its own standards for determining workers’ comp injuries.
-The following, however, are some common examples of what’s considered compensable across many states.
+According to the most recent date from the United States Bureau of Labor, private industry employees suffered 2.8 million workplace injuries in 2019, the same number as the previous year.
+Each state has its own standards for determining what are workers’ comp injuries.
+The following, however, are some common examples of injuries that are compensable across many states.

 Physical Traumatic Injuries